Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

 \subsection{Comparing integral and rational coefficients: bounding torsion of homology}

 Let $r$ denote a fixed non-zero integer; we will assume it to be divisible by $p$ if $p>0$.
-We deduce some consequences from our result by comparing $\zop$-motives with $\q$-linear motives and with $\z[1/r]$-linear ones.
+We deduce some consequences from our results by comparing $\zop$-motives with $\q$-linear motives and with $\z[1/r]$-linear ones.

-\begin{defi} We will say that $M\in \obj \dmgep$ is torsion (resp. $r$-torsion) if there exists $N_M>0$ (resp. $d>0$) such that the morphism $N_M\id_M$ is zero (resp. $r^d\id_M=0$). \end{defi}
+\begin{defi} We will say that $M\in \obj \dmgep$ is torsion (resp. $r$-torsion) if there exists $E_M>0$ (resp. $d>0$) such that the morphism $E_M\id_M$ is zero (resp. $r^d\id_M=0$). \end{defi}

 Theorem \ref{tmain} easily yields the following statement.